mapbox/vtquery/README.md

     -   `options.basic-filters` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[String](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String), [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)>?** an expression-like filter to include features with Numeric or Boolean properties that match the filters based on the following conditions: `=, !=, <, <=, >, >=`.
 The first item must be the value "any" or "all" whether any or all filters must evaluate to true.
     -   `options.direct_hit_polygon` **[Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** defaults to false.
-Weh true, a polygon is treated with an allowed radius of 0.0 regardless of how `options.radius` was set.
+When true, a polygon is treated with an allowed radius of 0.0 regardless of how `options.radius` was set.

 ### Examples